omarreis/FiremonkeySensorFusion/README.md

 ## Usage

-* TMagnetoAccelerometerFusion is not a component, o need to install it as a package.
+* TMagnetoAccelerometerFusion is not a component so there is no need to install it as a package.
 It is instanced at run-time.
-* Add unit to uses:  MagnetometerAccelerometerFusion
+* Add unit to uses:  *MagnetometerAccelerometerFusion*
-* Add form variable:  fMagAccelFusion:TMagnetoAccelerometerFusion;
+* Add form variable:  *fMagAccelFusion:TMagnetoAccelerometerFusion;*
 * On FormCreate:

       fMagAccelFusion := TMagnetoAccelerometerFusion.Create(Self);